40 Korean foods we can't live without

 courtesy Korean Tourism Organization

-This iconic red-orange street food is so popular there's an entire town in Seoul just devoted to the steamed and sliced rice cakes (tteok), cooked with fish cakes (oden) and scallions in a sweet and spicy sauce made of chili paste.
+This iconic red-orange street food is so popular there's an entire part of Seoul just devoted to the steamed and sliced rice cakes (tteok), cooked with fish cakes (oden) and scallions in a sweet and spicy sauce made of chili paste.

 Chefs have been known to put all sorts of things inside the sauce, from the black soybean paste to plain old ketchup.
 Call us masochists, but one thing is certain: the more pepper, the better.